-- The process definitions deployed to the BPEL engine - The process instances executing in the BPEL engine
+- The process definitions deployed to the BPEL engine - The process instances executing in the BPEL engine - The execution history of a process - The history instances query

 2.2.2.
 Logging in

 The BPEL console can be located using the URL: http://localhost:8080/bpel-console.